redis/redis-doc/commands/client-kill.md

 in the middle of the execution of a command.
 However, the client will notice the connection has been closed only when the next command is sent (and results in network error).

-@return

-When called with the three arguments format:

-@simple-string-reply: `OK` if the connection exists and has been closed

-When called with the filter / value format:

-@integer-reply: the number of clients killed.